What’s the Caw of Fame?

 Meteora tried to reason with her, and when that didn’t work, Souta told Alicetelia that this was all one of Magane’s lies.

 “Silence,” she screamed, her voice cracking.
 “Silence,” she repeated, quietly.
 “Please.”
 Souta’s words had sunk more deeply than he thought.
 She knew he was right; she recognized his honesty.
-But this was course of action was all that was left to her.
+But this was course of action was the only one that she could see from within her brokenness.

 And all the while, I was aware that I was feeling for Alicetelia exactly what Souta was feeling for her.
 The sense of alignment put me so firmly in his point of view that even rewatching the scene, I felt like I was Souta.